• Skip to primary navigation

 Ingredients

-• ¼ cup soy sauce, *tamari or liquid aminos work too
+• ¼ cup soy sauce *tamari or liquid aminos work too

 • ¼ cup water